 These cells are responsible for fighting not only cancer but other infections in the body as well.
 Furthermore, various types of G. lucidum have been discovered to modify inflammatory pathways in white blood cells and increase the (lymphocyte count in the body.

 2. Anti-Cancer Properties

 Many people eat this fungus because of its cancer-fighting properties.
 In one study of over 4000 breast cancers survivors, 59% of them has consumed lingzhi supplements.

 In addition, some test-tube studies have demonstrated that it can cause cancer cells to die and tumors to shrink in size.
 Because of its effects on testosterone, it is also ought to reverse prostate cancer.

 Moreover, it's thought to prevent and treat colorectal cancer.
-Though some of these effects have yet to be validated, a comprehensive review of several research studies found that it can help cancer patients.
+Though some of these effects have yet to be validated, a comprehensive review of several research studies found that it may help cancer patients.

 It enhances the activity of the body's white blood cells, which aid in the battle against cancer, as well as improves cancer patients' quality of life.